Achieve Healthy Jaw Joints & Relieve Facial Pain

 Injectable treatments like BOTOX and steroids are an effective way to manage myofascial pain.
 They are injected around the jaw joints or trigger points and help the muscles relax.
 If you suffer from chronic myofascial pain, our team at Akeso Oral, Facial & Dental Implant Surgery can help.
 There are several potential treatments for myofascial pain and we will explore all of your treatment options so that you can live your life comfortably.

-TMJ Disorder & Myofascial Pain Treatment in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD
+TMJ Disorder & Myofascial Pain Treatment in Columbia, Catonsville, Lutherville, and Westminster, MD

 Hear From Our Patients